 It is unclear if it was the town council or the literary association that made the application to Carnegie’s foundation, but it was announced on January 15, 1908 that Carnegie had offered a $10,000 grant towards the construction of a library.
 Council agreed to accept the offer and pledged to spent up to $1,000 annually to run it.

 Architect William Fingland was asked to design the new building.
 Born and raised in Ontario, Fingland graduated from the University of Toronto and practiced in Baltimore, Maryland, and New York City before coming to Winnipeg in 1905.
 He has dozens of buildings to his credit across the prairies and was noted for his use of the Beaux-Arts classical style and decorative terra cotta detail.

 Fingland was already known in Selkirk, as he had just designed two of its other public buildings; Central School and Selkirk General Hospital.

-The city wasted no time getting construction underway.
+The town wasted no time getting construction underway.
 The design was finalized in June 1909, and a newspaper report from late October of the same year mentions that the brickwork was nearly complete, and the roof was being installed.
 In early November, workers got started on the interior.
 It is unclear who the contractors were.
 Newspaper from the time only mentions that Messrs.
 Miller and Franks were the electricians.

 The new Selkirk Public Library opened in early June 1909.
 It contained two reading rooms on the main floor (one for each gender), plus a boardroom and the library stacks.
 The full basement held the mechanical room and space to create a small pool or gym in the future.
 The furniture for the library was donated once again by Captain William Robinson.